jenpetsmit/jenpetsmit.github.io/docs/index.md

 I am motivated to help end users achieve their goals by creating content that is human-centered, is visually appealing, and effectively enables clients to use the technology.

-Before technical writing, I created internal and external organizational communications and graphic design (7 years), marketing materials (6 years), and taught high school and college (2 years).
+Before technical writing, I created internal and external organizational communications and graphic design (7 years) and marketing materials (6 years) and taught high school and college (2 years).

 [Linkedin](https://www.linkedin.com/in/jennifer-petroff-smith/)
 [Email](mailto:jenniferpetroffsmith@gmail.com)